 SEO stands for search engine optimization.
 This is the practice of driving visitors to your website through ‘organic’ search engine results.
 Organic results are web pages that rank without paying to be on the first page.
 The paid results, known as PPC (pay per click), are ads.
 They are less likely to get clicked on because they’re not as trustworthy.
 They also disappear once you stop paying.

 Google is the dominant search engine with a staggering 91.98% market share worldwide and 92.72% in the UK.
 Naturally, it makes sense to focus your efforts on Google where most people are searching.

 The purpose of SEO marketing is to rank first on search engines to get more visitors to your website.
 These visitors are called “traffic“.
 To reach the top spot on Google, you need to at least know the basics of SEO.
 Reading this beginner’s guide from start to finish will arm you with enough knowledge to beat most of the competition.
 You can always bookmark it now for future reference.

 SEO Marketers can get jaw-dropping results from ranking anywhere on page 1 of Google.
-It displays 8-10 website links so you can succeed without coming first.
+It typically displays 8-12 website links so you can succeed without coming first.
 But realistically, the top 3 search results get you most of the traffic.
 Check out this graph on web ranking positions.

 Source: Smart Insights